CerberusLatrans/iterated-NN-system/word2ifs/README.md

 Potential issue: will have multiple different IFS labels for the same word.
 Hopefully it learns to generate the average IFS of these labels.

+Problem: PointNet only has 40 classes.
+Idea: use 2d classification model and feed it multiple projections of the same 3d figure

+Maybe